 Visitors Guide to Murcia

-By Matt MayThe city of Murcia in south eastern Spain is not renowned as a tourist destination, but the university city captures the essence of south eastern Spanish culture
+By Matt MayThe city of Murcia in south eastern Spain is not renowned as a tourist destination, but the university city captures the essence of south eastern Spanish culture.
+The religious heritage of Murcia is reflected in the fine architectural work of many of the city’s buildings.

 Murcia (pronounced "Moorthia" locally) is a typical Spanish working city with a large student population, and although it isn't renowned as a tourist destination, Murcia has plenty to offer travellers looking for a taste of authentic Spain.
 Set in a region renowned for its agricultural produce with origins dating back to the Moorish period, Murcia is under 1 hour's drive from the popular Costa Calida resorts.

-Murcia is usually bathed in warm Spanish sun, and can feel oppressively hot in July and August - even in winter the days are usually warm enough to eat outside.
+Murcia is usually bathed in warm Spanish sun and can feel oppressively hot in July and August - even in winter the days are usually warm enough to eat outside in the middle of the day.
 Murcia is a good half an hour drive to the nearest beaches, so isn't the best location for a beach holiday.
 Having a large student population, Murcia has a lively and vibrant ambience, with nightlife continuing through the night on Fridays and Saturdays.

 Ayuntamiento De Murcia